 Pension benefits can be drawn currently from the age of 55.
-This will increase to 57 by 2028.

 Individual Savings Accounts (ISAs)

 There are currently 4 main types of ISA: Cash, Stocks & Shares, Lifetime and Innovative Finance.

 You must be a UK tax resident to invest into an ISA and there is a cap on the amount that can be invested, which currently stands at £20,000 per annum.
 This can be any combination of cash or stock and shares.